wences-sanchez/Knowledge-Base/pages/Jenkins Essential Training.md

 			- Can be global or local to any stage
 			- They can be called `env.NAME` or `NAME`
 		- Current Build variables
-			- Refers to the currently running build
+			- Refers to the currently running build values.
 		- Parameters